crios1/minions/docs/concepts/resources.md

 ## Dependency graph

-Resources can depend on other resources by type hinting attributes.
-Gru traverses the graph, starts everything once, reference-counts usage, and shuts down unused resources when minions or pipelines stop.
+Resources can depend on other resources via type hints.
+Gru traverses the graph, starts everything once, reference-counts usage, and shuts down unused nodes when minions or pipelines stop.

 ```python
 class CachedPriceAPI(Resource):
     backend: PriceAPI  # started first, injected automatically
 ```

-When Gru shuts down a minion, it decrements resource reference counts and stops resources that are no longer in use.
+The same resource instance is shared wherever the type appears, so rate limiting, connection pools, and caches live in one place.